 Since the school community extends beyond the students, we offer unique evening programs like Seeking Educational Equity and Diversity (SEED) to faculty and parents each year.
 SEED asks questions about class, religion, race, and other aspects of an individual's identity in a complex world.

 Meadowbrook Students of Color (MSOC) is an affinity group for children of color.
 Depending upon the student's age, MSOC lunches take place either weekly or bi-weekly and give children an opportunity to talk with each other in a safe, supportive environment.
+To learn more about affinity groups and how they function in our Meadowbrook community, please click here.

 There is great appreciation and respect here for each person’s background, experiences and world view.
 This is the mosaic that is Meadowbrook.